What have we learnt over 2000 years that can help us improve our understanding of patent portfolios?

 Table stakes – having the right data

 It has long been accepted that information is an essential prerequisite for CI, but stops along way short of being actionable intelligence.
 For patents the table stakes are having a database of all 100m patents globally.
-Thanks to aggregators such as IFI Claims, this is now straightforward.
-But as a cursory glance at Google Patents (a great UI over IFI Claims) reveals, it will not help you make any of the strategic decisions referred to above.

 The other entry level requirement is knowing who owns the patents.
 You’d expect this to be trivial but establishing what patents are owned by a company is hard, largely attributable to inaccuracies on the national patent registers, failure of owners to record assignment and the complexities of rolling up subsidiaries to a group view (the so-call patent corporate tree issue).
 Refer to Who Owns the World’s Patents? for a fuller discussion.